Tom Ford - Executive Director

 Parker House joined The Bay Foundation in October 2016 as the Marine Programs Field Technician.
 He received his B.S. in biology from Louisiana State University in 2012 and his M.S. in biology from California State University, Northridge in 2015.
 His graduate thesis focused on indirect effects of fishing on kelp forest fish communities and population dynamics of the endangered giant sea bass (Stereolepis gigas) off southern California.
 Before starting with TBF, Parker was a research technician for the LSU Museum of Natural Science, UC Santa Barbara, Occidental College, and the National Park Service.
 In his spare time he enjoys sailing, diving, hiking, and underwater photography.

-Georgia Tunioli is the Outreach Programs Assistant for The Bay Foundation’s Boater Education Program and Clean Bay Restaurant Certification Program.
+Georgia Tunioli is the Community Engagement Coordinator for The Bay Foundation’s Boater Education, Clean Bay Certified, and Table to Farm Composting programs.
 Prior to The Bay Foundation, she worked on the Center for Biological Diversity’s Clean Air Cities Campaign and was Assistant Editor and Community Manager at TheKindLife.com.
 She has a B.S. in Environmental Science and B.A.
 International Relations with a concentration in Sustainable Development from the University of Redlands.